DataONEorg/dataone-indexer/README.md

 ## Building Docker image

 The image can be built with either `docker` or `nerdctl` depending on which container environment you have installed.
-For example using Rancher Desktop configured to use `nerdctl`:
+For example, using Rancher Desktop configured to use `nerdctl`:

 ```shell
 mvn clean package -DskipTests
 nerdctl build -t dataone-index-worker:2.4.0 -f docker/Dockerfile --build-arg TAG=2.4.0 .
 ```

 If you are building locally for Kubernetes on rancher-desktop, you'll need to set the namespace to `k8s.io` using a build command such as:

 ```shell